Oregon Parenting Education Collaborative

 OPEC funding is now available only to current initiative grantees.

-OPEC's vision is a stronger statewide system of programs, information and support for all parents, with a focus on programs reaching parents of children prenatal to 6 years.
+OPEC's vision is a stronger statewide system of programs, information and support for all parents.

-OPEC envisions that by 2020, all Oregon parents will have access to high-quality parenting education programs that support them in their critical role as their children’s first teachers, all Oregon communities will be served by a network of strong parenting programs and a regional parenting education Hub, and parenting education will be a community norm.
+OPEC envisions a state in which all Oregon parents will have access to high-quality parenting education programs that support them in their critical role as their children’s first teachers, all Oregon communities will be served by a network of strong parenting programs and a regional parenting education Hub, and parenting education will be a community norm.

 OPEC has the following goals: